salim-b/salim/README.md

                                   arguments = "some of which may be long")
     ```

-    This yields to less vertical and more horizontal spread of the code and better readability in pipes.
+    This results in less vertical and more horizontal spread of the code and better readability in pipes.

 -   Usage of [magrittr’s compound assignment pipe-operator `%<>%`](https://magrittr.tidyverse.org/reference/compound.html) is desirable[^2].